wpdunk/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

 Learning to code at Makers Academy.
 Previously at Beryl, +6 years growing the startup from the ground up to become one of London's most exciting urban mobility ventures.
 Vast project management experience, working with cross functional teams in a dynamic and constantly evolving environment.
-Looking for an impactful and inspiring new challenge.
+Looking for an impactful and inspiring new challenge, where I can push on with my progression as a software developer.

 ## Skills